 Modeling creates the digital 3D geometry used in animation and visual effects, referred to as “models” or “meshes.”
 Typically, the modeler only recreates the overall three-dimensional form of an object.
 Surface properties, including local color and small irregularities such as bumps and scratches, are represented by texture maps, displacement maps, and shaders.

-Shaders and Texture Maps
+What are Shaders and Texture Maps?